Estate Administration Process

 Trusted Lawyers to Act as Estate Trustees During Litigation

-Being appointed or seeking appointment as an Estate Trustee is an important role requiring careful consideration of many potential complex issues.
+Being appointed or seeking an appointment as an Estate Trustee is an important role requiring careful consideration of many potential complex issues.
 We will work with you to carefully explain your responsibilities, provide advice and step in to manage the estate if required.
 Please contact us online to arrange a consultation.